walra356/CamiFITS.jl/docs/src/pages/api.md

 FITS_dataobject
 ```

-#### FITS-object casting
+## FITS-object casting
-The ordering of the FITS-object casting procedures is illustrated in the
+The hierarchy of the FITS-object casting procedures is illustrated in the
 flow diagram below.

 ![Image](../assets/fits_casting.png)